 The WIPP Subsidence Monitoring Plan (SMP) is described in Appendix SMP to the CCA.
 Subsidence monitoring is the measurement of vertical movement of the land surface relative to a reference location, and is typically done with a leveling survey.
-With current technology, vertical movement can be measured at a precision of several thousandths of an inch.
-Subsidence monitoring was chosen by the DOE as a long-term monitoring tool because it effectively meets the requirements in §191.14(b) for long-term monitoring.
+Subsidence monitoring was chosen by the DOE as a long-term monitoring tool because it effectively meets the requirements in § 191.14(b) for long-term monitoring.
 Subsidence monitoring may detect deviations from expected repository performance by allowing a comparison of actual subsidence to that calculated numerically.